Image song: Character version

 A related sub-type is a character version, where a voice actor or actor sings a song from the series as the character.
-A famous example of this are the various versions of Neon Genesis Evangelion's theme songs, redone by the voice actresses of Rei Ayanami, Asuka Langley Soryu and Misato Katsuragi.
+Famous examples of this include the various versions of Neon Genesis Evangelion's theme songs, redone by the voice actresses of Rei Ayanami, Asuka Langley Soryu and Misato Katsuragi.
 They are usually identified by a version tag at the end of the name (e.g. "Cruel Angel's Thesis, Ayanami Version").

 Character song

 Similarly, a character song can also be a song about a character, but not necessarily sung by the character's portrayer.
 For example, while Mazinger Z includes songs about Kouji Kabuto and his friends, they are not sung by their voice actors.
 Nevertheless, they still provide some insight into the character's persona.